zack/slackbot/README.md

 1) Enable and subscribe to the appropriate events (see above) at https://api.slack.com/apps/SOMETHING/event-subscriptions?
 1) In the parent directory: `$ lt --port 3000 --subdomain yoursubdomainhere > lt.out &`
 1) Fill in the request URL as https://yoursubdomainhere.loca.lt/slack/events
+1) For development, run `$ npm run start`
-1) In the git repo: `$ pm2 start src/app.js --watch`
+1) For production, first run `$npm run build` and then, if using pm2, run : `$ pm2 start built/app.js --watch`
 1) Your bot should now be able to respond to commands!
-1) To deploy the latest version, send the command `?deploy`.
+1) To deploy the latest version in production, send the command `?deploy`.
 Check what version is running with `?version`.

 # Usage
 1) Commands are run using the ?command syntax.